Published on autopilot — built to be cited?

 Soro targets traffic from Google and ChatGPT, but publishes no specific citation-grounding standard.
 HarperFlow is built around GEO: every claim traces to a source, with FAQ blocks and structure engineered to be quoted.

-Soro's entry price ($39/mo) is lower than HarperFlow's ($59/mo).
-HarperFlow includes an independent quality audit and a human veto at every tier.
+Soro's entry price ($39/mo) is lower than HarperFlow's ($62/mo).
+HarperFlow includes an independent quality audit and a human veto on every plan.

 Yes.
 Connect your site, HarperFlow learns your brand voice from your existing pages, and you can trial three full articles before committing.